 Peninsula Layout of modular kitchens has a little extra counter space for either dining or entertainment purpose.
 However, unlike an Island layout, the extra space is connected to the main counter space.
 A Peninsula layout has all the advantages of the Island layout while using less floor space and being more useful for small homes.
-Peninsula modular kitchens offer well-defined boundaries, a separate cooking space and the dining spaces also offer plenty of storage.
+Peninsula Modular kitchens offer well-defined boundaries, separate cooking space and the dining spaces also offer plenty of storage.

 6. ISLAND LAYOUT

 Island layout of the modular kitchen is the most opted layout all around the world.
 This layout too like the Peninsula layout has extra counter space but unlike it, this space is separated from the main cabinet.
-The extra counter space can be used to place a hub or use it as dining cum entertainment space.
+The extra counter space can be used to place a hub or use it as a dining cum entertainment space.
 This layout gives a contemporary look and feels and is useful for spacious homes.